Does not contaminate hydraulic systems because it stays in liquid form until air is excluded from the joint

 Port Damage with Aluminium Parts

-The manifold below is made of aluminium, which is softer than the steel that the adaptors are made from.
+Some manifolds are made of aluminium, which is softer than the steel that the adaptors are made from.

 Port Damage with Cast Iron Parts